Azure/AppService/_posts/2020-09-22-asev3-public-preview-preannouncement.md

 ## ASEv3 Overview

 The App Service Environment (ASE) is a single tenant instance of the Azure App Service that runs in a customers Azure Virtual Network (VNet).
-To date, the ASE has been based on the older Azure Cloud Services technology.
-This has limited the feature set in a number of ways.
-The ASE also has many networking dependencies that must be allowed in the customer VNet in order for the ASE to operate properly.
+It solves many isolation scenarios for some of our top customers in a way you cannot with the multi-tenant service.
+While the service is used widely and is well received, there are some areas  we wanted to improve.

 ![ASEv2 system architecture diagram]({{ site.baseurl }}/media/2020/08/asev3-asev2-dependencies.png)